-This will be the fifth year Polaris has worked for the ecumenical charity which supports around 50,000 seafarers each year and whose roots date back to the 19th century in Liverpool.
+This will be the sixth year Polaris has worked for the ecumenical charity which supports around 50,000 seafarers each year and whose roots date back to the 19th century in Liverpool.

-Polaris managing director Ben Pinnington said the company, which has offices in Manchester and Merseyside, wants to continue to support the essential work of the charity at a time of acute hardship for seafarers.
+Polaris managing director Ben Pinnington said the company wants to continue to support the essential work of the charity at a time of acute hardship for seafarers.